dogabeey/warcraftuniversalis-extended/README.md

 * Adventurer "Raids": A new type of Rebel supporting actions against the evil countries.

+* Excavation decision for certain countries which lets you find Artifacts of great power.

 ## Planned Features

 * A quest for Fel followers to retrieve Sargerite Keystone and open the way for The Burning Legion.

 * Incarnations of Sha may appear in Pandaria in certain occasions.